HugoTessier/ImageNet-Train/README.md

 # ImageNet-Train
-Script to train networks on ImageNet
+Script to train networks on ImageNet.

+Check `python3 main.py --help` for arguments.